The abuse prevention training parents need to help their kids enjoy a happy, healthy childhood

 Want to schedule a workshop?
 Contact our Chief Education Officer.

 The age-appropriate, interactive workshop that educates and empowers parents & kids to navigate the Internet safely.

 Our Internet safety training will help you and your children identify:

 Conversations to have

-Contact our Director of Community Education to schedule an Internet safety training for your parent group, school, or organization.
+Contact our Chief Education Officer to schedule an Internet safety training for your parent group, school, or organization.

 Youth Mental Health First Aid

 Learn to recognize & respond to the signs of mental illness & substance use disorders.

 Youth Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illness and substance use disorders in youth.
 This 6-hour training gives adults who work with youth the skills they need to reach out and provide initial support to children and adolescents (ages 6-18) who may be developing a mental health or substance use problem and help connect them to the appropriate care.
 Upon completion of the course, adults are certified as a Youth MHFA first responder and can help youth who may be suffering from: